remvze/moodist/README.md

 ## Support Moodist

 Give a ⭐ if you liked this project.

-[Buy me a coffee ☕](https://buymeacoffee.com) to help me maintain Moodist.
+☕ [Buy Me a Coffee](https://buymeacoffee.com) to help me maintain Moodist.

 ## License